Sicily Italy Travel Guide

 Peaceful green spaces with additional scenic views.

 Taormina's proximity to major cities offers convenience for travelers.
 Catania, home to Sicily's busiest airport, lies approximately 50 kilometers (31 miles) south.
-Messina, a major port city and gateway to the continental part Italy, is roughly 50 kilometers (31 miles) north.
+Messina, a major port city and gateway to the continental part Italy, is around 50 kilometers (31 miles) north.
 Palermo, Sicily'the capital city, sits further west, around 200 kilometers (124 miles) away.

 The mix of historical richness, natural grandeur, and a welcoming atmosphere makes Taormina a truly special destination, attracting a discerning international clientele, a legacy that influences its identity as a premier travel spot in Sicily.

-Visitors are drawn by the unique combination of its historical sites, striking scenic beauty, and immediate access to the coast.
+Guests are drawn by the unique combination of its historical sites, striking scenic beauty, and immediate access to the coast.

 Find delightful medieval streets and hidden spots on foot.